Sponsor MessageBecome a KQED sponsor

 Where am I most at risk from valley fever?

-For people in the Bay Area, travel to these areas poses a risk of contracting valley fever.
-In the first half of 2024, 300 cases of the disease were reported in residents of the nine-county Bay Area.
-In that same timeframe, 35% of all cases of valley fever in California were reported in Kern County, where the Lightning in the Bottle festival took place outside Bakersfield in May.
+For people in the Bay Area, traveling to areas where valley fever is most prevalent poses a risk of contracting the condition.
+As of July 31, 333 cases of the disease were reported in residents of the nine-county Bay Area this year, up from 307 cases in the same timeframe in 2024.

 To complicate matters when it comes to the geography of the disease, the fungus that causes valley fever can travel some distance in the air.
-“So even if you don’t live in the region, you still might be exposed,” Katrina Hoyer, an immunologist at UC Merced, told CalMatters.
+“So even if you don’t live in the region, you still might be exposed,” Katrina Hoyer, an immunologist at UC Merced, told CalMatters in 2024.

 Is there a particular time of year I’m most at risk from valley fever?